 - Spread a nice spoonful of refried beans making sure to cover it nicely.

-To store your huaraches food leftovers, make sure everything is cooled to room temperature, then wrap the huarache tightly with cling film, this will help them to remain soft and not dry out.
+To store your huaraches food leftovers, make sure everything is cooled to room temperature, then wrap each huarache tightly with plastic wrap, this will help them to remain soft and not dry out.
 Store in the fridge for up to 3 days or freeze for up to 2 months.

 Meat can be stored in containers with a tight lid for up to 3-4 days in the fridge and up to 3 months in the freeze.